romen-h/ONI-Mods/README.md

 ## License

-This repository has not been assigned a license.
+The content of this repository has been made source-available, but without license to use or copy in your own mods or other works.
-Please contact me for permission to use any of this code or artwork in your own mod.
+Please contact me for permission to use any of this code or artwork.

-(I am still deciding on a license, or if certain mods need individual licenses)
+© 2021 RomenH